How to Get Free Income Tax Filing Help

 No site visit.
 This option is particularly helpful for those with mobility or transportation issues.
 It requires you to make digital copies of your documents and upload them to the IRS-provided software.
 The return is done remotely, and a volunteer contacts you to finish and file.
 You’ll get a digital copy of the return.
 Again, you need Internet access for this option.

 Self-preparation.
-You do the return by yourself, using a free tax software product on the Tax-Aide website.
-This option is for those earning $73,000 a year or less.
+You complete the return using a free tax software product on the Tax-Aide website.
+This option is for those with AGI of $84,000 or less.

 Volunteer Income Tax Assistance and Tax Counseling for the Elderly